On-ear headphones are the middle child between bulky over-ear headphones and diminutive in-ear earphones.

 Acoustic design: Closed | Weight: .7 pounds | Cable length: 3.6 feet | Frequency response: 20Hz to 20kHz | Drivers: 40mm Dual-Layered Diaphragm | Driver type: Dynamic | Sensitivity: N/A | Impedance: N/A | Battery life: 8 hours | Wireless range: 30 meters (98ft) | NFC: Yes

-The Samsung Level On Pro Wireless are one of the few headphones I've tested that feel like they're meant as a package deal for another device.
+The Samsung Level On Pro Wireless are one of the few headphones we've tested that feel like they're meant as a package deal for another device.
 Yes they'll work with every Bluetooth and 3.5mm jack-equipped handset on the market, but you're better off sticking to a Samsung device in order to squeeze every ounce of aural goodness from the UHQ audio codec.

-It's one of the comfiest pair of cans on the market, and one of the best noise-cancelling, too.
-If it had a better sound quality for the vast majority of cell phone users it would be an easy recommendation but, as it stands, really makes the most sense at checkout when purchased alongside Samsung's Next Big Thing.
+But it's one of the comfiest pair of cans on the market, and one of the best noise-canceling, too.
+If it had a better sound quality for the vast majority of cell phone users it would be an easy recommendation but it really makes the most sense at checkout when purchased alongside Samsung's Next Big Thing.

 Read the full review: Samsung Level On Pro Wireless Headphones